 Installation of TDF

-If you have any questions, comments, installation problems or bug reports, please access our discussion group.
+- If you have any questions, comments, installation problems or bug reports, please report in our Github page.

 Configure genome sequence and annotation data